fhunleth/scratchcc/robot/cad/README.md

    the origin should be placed 5-10 mm down and right of the top left of the plastic to provide some margin for the plastic not being perfectly aligned with the laser.

+# Improvements for v2

+1. Add keying hold for top switch
+2. Make ball holder slightly smaller.
+Possibly have some sort of plastic that fits over the top to secure it in place
+3. Figure out how to attach the speaker